-Dawn 6SP Cast Steel Bench Vice Refurbishment
+Dawn 6SP Cast Steel Bench Vice Restoration

 Today I am refurbishing a Dawn 6SP cast steel engineer’s bench vice.
 Found in yellow: